-Functional and safety improvements are proposed along the existing two-lane highway 3.8-mile stretch of U.S. 25/U.S. 70 in Madison County.
+Functional and safety improvements are proposed by the N.C.
+Department of Transportation along an existing two-lane 3.8-mile stretch of U.S. 25/U.S. 70 in Madison County.

 The roadway will be upgraded to current NCDOT standards, to the extent feasible within the physical constraints of the project area.
-The safety improvements planned throughout the corridor include improving sight distances and adding turn lanes, sidewalks and other accommodations for school buses.
+The safety improvements planned include improving sight distances, adding turn lanes, sidewalks, and accommodations for school buses.

 Skyway Drive to Derringer Drive

 Proposed work on U.S. 25/U.S. 70 from east of Skyway Drive to Derringer Drive would involve:

 - Widening lanes and upgrading the roadway to current NCDOT standards